jparker2006/TransferAI/data/batch_1_rag_issues.md

     *   **Issue:** The script currently defaults to generating "All of the following UC courses are required" as the `group_title` when the ASSIST interface only displays a group number (e.g., "1", "2") or lacks an explicit title for that block.
 This was observed in Economics, Physics, and Structural Engineering RAGs.
     *   **Needed Improvement:** The logic needs refinement to:
         *   Handle cases where no explicit group title exists more gracefully (perhaps leaving it null or using a different placeholder).
         *   Prioritize using the *actual* title from the screenshot when one is present (as highlighted by the Art Studio mismatch).
-This is related to the specific Art Studio bug listed above but represents a broader strategy point.
+This is related to the specific Art Studio bug listed above but represents a broader strategy point. *(Status: FIXED)*